The future of Hong Kong

 Hong Kong – what does the future hold?
 Hong Kong is a fast-growing metropolis that has ambitious plans for the future.
 It has long been seen as an appealing place to live, work and invest by expats, and is one of the world’s top financial centres.

-In this article, we examine Hong Kong’s future prospects, ranging from its current global rankings to its plans for 2030 and beyond, and explore what that means for expats.
+In this article, we examine the future of Hong Kong and future prospects, ranging from its current global rankings to its plans for 2030 and beyond, and explore what that means for expats.

 Hong Kong boasts a rich history.
 Its strategic location and deep coastal waters have helped it to grow from a humble fishing port into a global economic powerhouse.
 In 1841, the region’s first census recorded a population of just over 7,500.1 Today, Hong Kong has grown into a thriving metropolis of almost 7.4 million people.